arifatalya/Cloudstack/README.md

 # Or if you're not sure, yet:
 sudo netplan try
 ```
+> [!Note]

->  Warning: CloudStack is designed to use bridged Ethernet (eth0).
+> CloudStack is designed to use bridged Ethernet (eth0).
 Using Wi-Fi (wlp0s20f3) as part of cloudbr0 may result in VM communication issues.
 This is acceptable only for testing, not production.

 ## III.
 Configure LVM